Avatar: Fire and Ash: Marketing

-In October 2025, Avatar: The Way of Water was re-released in theaters, with one of three movie clips from Avatar: Fire and Ash randomly inserted as a mid-credits scene.
-One of the scenes shows Quaritch approaching an encampment of Ash Na'vi, and having a confrontation with Varang.
-Another of the scenes shows Sully's family boarding a Windtrader ship and meeting with Peylak.
-A third scene starts with the Sully family flying in the Windtrader ships when they are attacked by Ash Na'vi.
+In October 2025, Avatar: The Way of Water was re-released in theaters, with one of three clips from Fire and Ash randomly inserted as a mid-credits scene.
+One of the scenes showed Quaritch approaching an encampment of Ash Na'vi and having a confrontation with Varang.
+Another of the scenes showed Sully's family boarding a Windtrader ship and meeting with Peylak.
+A third scene started with the Sully family flying in the Windtrader ships when they are attacked by Ash Na'vi.